mpv-player/mpv/DOCS/man/lua.rst

 Mode of operation
 -----------------

-Your script will be loaded by the player at program start from ``~/.mpv/lua/``, or ``--lua``, or in some cases, internally (like ``--osc``).
+Your script will be loaded by the player at program start from the ``lua`` configuration subdirectory, from a path specified with the ``--lua`` option, or in some cases, internally (like ``--osc``).
 Each script runs in its own thread.
 Your script is first run "as is", and once that is done, the event loop is entered.
 This event loop will dispatch events received by mpv and call your own event handlers which you have registered with ``mp.register_event``, or timers added with ``mp.add_timeout`` or similar.

 When the player quits, all scripts will be asked to terminate.
 This happens via a ``shutdown`` event, which by default will make the event loop return.
 If your